Comparing Proof of Authority consensus protocols

-Besu implements the Clique and IBFT 2.0 Proof of Authority consensus protocols.
-Proof of Authority consensus protocols are used when participants are known to each other and there is a level of trust between them.
+Besu implements the Clique, IBFT 2.0, and QBFT Proof of Authority consensus protocols.
+Proof of Authority consensus protocols work when participants know each other and there is a level of trust between them.
 For example, in a permissioned consortium network.

-Proof of Authority consensus protocols allow faster block times and have a much greater throughput of transactions than the Ethash Proof of Work consensus protocol used on the Ethereum MainNet.
+Proof of Authority consensus protocols have faster block times and a much greater transaction throughput than the Ethash Proof of Work consensus protocol used on the Ethereum MainNet.

-In Clique and IBFT 2.0, a group of nodes in the network act as signers (Clique) or validators (IBFT 2.0).
-These nodes propose, validate, and add blocks to the blockchain.
-Nodes are added to or removed from the signer/validator pool by the existing group of nodes voting.
+In Clique, IBFT 2.0, or QBFT, a group of nodes in the network act as signers (Clique) or validators (IBFT 2.0 and QBFT).
+The existing nodes in the signer/validator pool vote to add nodes to or remove nodes from the pool.

 For the rest of this page, the term validator is used to refer to signers and validators.

-Properties to consider when comparing Clique and IBFT 2.0 are:
+Properties to consider when comparing Clique, IBFT 2.0, and QBFT are:

 - Immediate finality